-Many people believe that if their significant other drops domestic charges against them, the case will disappear and they will not need an attorney.
-In reality, it is not the person who pressed domestic violence charges that decides whether or not the domestic violence case proceeds; it is the prosecutors who decide this.
+Many people believe that if their significant other drops domestic charges against them, the case will disappear, and they will not need an attorney.
+In reality, it is not the person who pressed domestic violence charges that decides whether or not the domestic violence case proceeds; it is the prosecutors who are responsible for evaluating the evidence and deciding whether to pursue the case.

 This is particularly true if the alleged victim changes their story and claims that the accused did not commit an act of domestic violence.